Educators Blog

-The significance of religious freedom in the founding of Pennsylvania can best be understood through an examination of the Jewish Petition to the Dutch West India Company, William Penn’s Charter of Privileges, and The Remonstrance of the Subscribers, and the Cadwalader Bible Riots.
+The significance of religious freedom in the founding of Pennsylvania can best be understood through an examination of the Jewish Petition to the Dutch West India Company, William Penn’s Charter of Privileges, Address to the Inhabitants of Philadelphia, and correspondence documenting the Philadelphia Bible Riots.

-The Philadelphia area was home to several different Native American tribes and European settlers, prior to William Penn’s arrival in 1681.
-A small Portuguese Jewish community living in the Dutch colony of the New Netherlands petitioned the Dutch government in 1655 to allow more Portuguese Jews to settle in the area (modern day Philadelphia).
-The petition predates William Penn’s Charter of Privileges (Charter of Liberties) that serves as the touchstone of religious freedom in Philadelphia.
+The Philadelphia area was home to several different Native American tribes and European settlers prior to William Penn’s arrival in 1681.
+A small Portuguese Jewish community living in the Dutch colony of the Pernambuco (in modern-day Brazil) petitioned the Dutch government in 1655 to allow more Portuguese Jews to settle in the area (modern-day Philadelphia).
+The petition predates William Penn’s Charter of Privileges (Charter of Liberties) that serves as the touchstone of religious freedom in Pennsylvania.

 Like the Quakers, newly arriving immigrants groups who practiced their Roman Catholic faith were attacked throughout the city in the mid-nineteenth century.
 Volunteer organizations around the city attempted to protect the people, the churches, and the right of religious freedom as William Penn intended in 1701.